CS-SI/eodag/docs/params_mapping.rst

 """"""""""

-The :meth:`~eodag.api.core.EODataAccessGateway.list_queryables` method will help you to dynamically check which parameters are queryable for a given provider or product type.
+The :meth:`~eodag.api.core.EODataAccessGateway.list_queryables` method will help you to dynamically check which parameters are queryable for a given provider or collection.
 See `Python API User Guide / Queryables <https://eodag.readthedocs.io/en/latest/notebooks/api_user_guide/4_search.html#Queryables>`_ for more information and examples.